heroku/heroku-jenkins-plugin/README.md

 The Heroku API key used by build steps can be configured either with a global default or for individual build steps.
 To configure a global default API key, go to Manage Jenkins | Heroku | Default API Key.
 This key will be used by Heroku build steps unless otherwise overridden.
-If no global default is specified, individual build steps must specify their own API keys.
+If no global default is specified, individual build steps must specify their own API keys under their respective Advanced settings.
 Your Heroku API key can be obtained from your [Heroku account page](https://api.heroku.com/account).

 All build steps also include the following fields: